datalad-handbook/book/docs/basics/101-105-install.rst

 This command copied the repository found at the URL https://github.com/datalad-datasets/longnow-podcasts.git into the existing ``DataLad-101`` dataset, into the directory ``recordings/longnow``.
+But what is more is that this command also recorded where this dataset came from, thus capturing its *origin* as :term:`provenance`.
+Later chapters in this handbook will demonstrate how useful this information can be.

 Note: if we had not specified the path ``recordings/longnow``, the command would have installed the dataset in the root of the directory and cleverly used the name of the remote repository